-Separate historical financial information of TransDigm Inc. is not presented since the 7 3/4% Senior Subordinated Notes are guaranteed by TD Group and all direct and indirect domestic restricted subsidiaries of TransDigm Inc. and since TD Group has no operations or material assets separate from its investment in TransDigm Inc.
+Separate historical financial information of TransDigm Inc. is not presented since the 7/4% Senior Subordinated Notes are guaranteed by TD Group and all direct and indirect domestic restricted subsidiaries of TransDigm Inc. and since TD Group has no operations or significant assets separate from its investment in TransDigm Inc.

-On February 24, 2003, TransDigm (through MarathonNorco Aerospace, Inc., a subsidiary of TransDigm Inc.) acquired certain assets and assumed certain liabilities of Norco from TransTechnology Corporation.
 On July 9, 2004, TransDigm acquired the stock of Avionic Instruments, Inc. ("Avionic").
 On December 31, 2004, TransDigm (through Skurka Aerospace Inc. ("Skurka"), a subsidiary of TransDigm Inc.) acquired certain assets and assumed certain liabilities of Skurka Engineering Company.
 On January 28, 2005, TransDigm acquired all of the outstanding capital stock of Fluid Regulators Corporation ("Fluid Regulators"), a wholly-owned subsidiary of Esterline Technologies Corporation.
 On June 30, 2005, TransDigm, through Skurka, acquired an aerospace motor product line from Eaton Corporation.
 On May 1, 2006, TransDigm, through Skurka, acquired certain assets and assumed certain liabilities of Electra-Motion, Inc. On June 12, 2006, TransDigm acquired all of the outstanding capital stock of Sweeney Engineering Corp.
 On October 3, 2006, TransDigm acquired all of the issued and outstanding capital stock of CDA InterCorp.
-On February 7, 2007, TransDigm completed the merger with Aviation Technologies, Inc., resulting in ATI becoming a wholly-owned subsidiary of TransDigm Inc. On August 10, 2007, TransDigm (through Bruce Aerospace, Inc. ("Bruce"), a subsidiary of TransDigm Inc.) acquired certain assets and assumed certain liabilities of Bruce Industries.
+On February 7, 2007, TransDigm completed the merger with Aviation Technologies, Inc. ("ATI"), resulting in ATI becoming a wholly-owned subsidiary of TransDigm Inc. On August 10, 2007, TransDigm (through Bruce Aerospace, Inc. ("Bruce), a subsidiary of TransDigm Inc.) acquired certain assets and assumed certain liabilities of Bruce Industries Inc. On May 7, 2008, TransDigm acquired all of the outstanding capital stock of CEF Industries, Inc. On September 26, 2008, Champion Aerospace LLC, a subsidiary of TransDigm Inc., acquired certain assets from Unison Industries, LLC, a GE Aviation business.
 All of the acquisitions were accounted for as purchases.
 The results of operations of the acquired businesses and a product line are included in TD Group's consolidated financial statements from the date of each of the acquisitions.

 We present below certain financial information based on our EBITDA and EBITDA As Defined.
 Neither EBITDA nor EBITDA As Defined is a measurement of financial performance under accounting principles generally accepted in the United States of America, or GAAP, and neither of these financial measures should be considered as an alternative to net income or operating cash flows determined in accordance with GAAP, and our calculation of EBITDA and EBITDA As Defined may not be comparable to the calculation of similarly titled measures reported by other companies.
 While we believe that the presentation of EBITDA and EBITDA As Defined will enhance an investor's understanding of our operating performance, the use of EBITDA and EBITDA As Defined as analytical tools has limitations and you should not consider either of them in isolation, or as a substitute for an analysis of our results of operations as reported in accordance with GAAP.
-For a reconciliation of EBITDA and EBITDA As Defined to net income and for a description of the manner in which management uses these non-GAAP financial measures to evaluate our business, the economic substance behind management's decision to use these non-GAAP financial measures and the manner in which management compensates for these limitations and the reasons why management believes these non-GAAP financial measures provide useful information to investors, please refer to footnotes 8 and 9 below.
+For a reconciliation of EBITDA and EBITDA As Defined to net income and for a description of the manner in which management uses these non-GAAP financial measures to evaluate our business, the economic substance behind management's decision to use these non-GAAP financial measures and the manner in which management compensates for these limitations and the reasons why management believes these non-GAAP financial measures provide useful information to investors, please refer to footnote 7 and the reconciliation below.